michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 After applying the above policy, the application will be reachable from OpenShift’s ingress controller only.
 Any other traffic will be dropped.

-Make sure that the managed cluster is compliant to the policy by navigating to **Governance Risk and Compliance** in the Red Hat Advanced Cluster Management for Kubernetes console.
+Make sure that the managed cluster is compliant to the policy by navigating to **Governance** -> **Policies** in the Red Hat Advanced Cluster Management for Kubernetes console.

 ![networkpolicy-status](images/networkpolicy-status.png)